cthoyt/language/02_terms.md

-Because a specific position is referenced, a namespace value for a non-ambiguous sequence like the RefSeq ID in the lower example is preferred over the HGNC gene symbol.
-The __c.__ within the `var("")` expression indicates that the numbering is based on a coding DNA reference sequence.
+Because a specific position is referenced, a namespace value for a non-ambiguous sequence like the RefSeq ID in the lower example is preferred over the HGNC gene symbol (when possible).
+The __c.__ within the HGVS string indicates that the numbering is based on a coding DNA reference sequence.
 The coding DNA reference sequence covers the part of the transcript that is translated into protein; numbering starts at the A of the initiating ATG codon, and ends at the last nucleotide of the translation stop codon.

+The CFTR gene can be written with a RefSeq identifier as:

 ```bel
 g(refseq:"NM_000492.3", var("c.1521_1523delCTT"))